-We are not currently a party to any material legal proceeding and, to the best of our knowledge, none is threatened.
+Except as provided for in the "Prospectus Summary-Recent Developments," we are not currently a party to any material legal proceeding and, to the best of our knowledge, none is threatened.
 From time to time, however, we may be subject to legal proceedings and claims in the ordinary course of business, including claims of alleged infringement of intellectual property rights, and a variety of claims arising in connection with our services.